 • Dark green, unknown material

-• Chinese characters printed in place of label
+• Chinese characters printed in place of label1 sweater

 • Brown & black chevron pattern, wool